17th Filmfare Awards South

-The 17th Filmfare Awards South Ceremony honoring the winners of the best of South Indian cinema in 1969 was an event held in April 19, 1970 at Shanmukhananda hall in Bombay along with Hindi Awards.
+The 17th Filmfare Awards South Ceremony honoring the winners of the best of South Indian cinema in 1969 was an event held on April 19, 1970 at Shanmukhananda hall in Bombay along with Hindi Awards.

 The Kannada films are added in this year.
 The president of this year's function was the minister of state information and broadcasting I. K. Gujral.
 The chief guest of the evening was Satyajit Ray.